 Apply for a Grant

 To determine if your grant proposal is consistent with WRF’s focus, review our Mission and Vision and Moving the Needle strategic plan goals.
+Click here to view an extended version of the five-year strategic plan.

 We do NOT make grants to: